Shriimant/IPL-Cricket-Analytics/README.md

 ## 🤖 Model Performance

-- Model Used: Random Forest Classifier
+- Model Used: Random Forest Classifier.
 - Accuracy: ~56%
-- Evaluation Metric: Accuracy Score
+- Evaluation Metric: Accuracy Score.

 Note: Model can be further improved using advanced feature engineering and tuning.